Check out the Multicultural Holidays calendar to learn more about multicultural holidays and observances each month.

 ![]() |

-Explore Career Options by Major.
+Career Center Networking skills | Develop relationships that support your internship and career exploration.
 The Career Center provides comprehensive information about internships, new career positions, jobs on campus.
-It also provides workshops on resume and interview basics, cover letters and professional communication.
-Explore online information on career options related to your major and find resources on researching careers.
+It also provides workshops on resume and interview basics, cover letters and professional communication. |

 ![]() |